GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Acknowledgments

-\begin{biography}[{ }]{Chuchu Fan} received the Ph.D. degree in computer engineering from the Department of Electrical and Computer Engineering, University of Illinois at Urbana–Champaign, Champaign, IL, USA, in 2019.
-She is currently an Assistant Professor with the Department of Aeronautics and Astronautics and Laboratory for Information and Decision Systems, Massachusetts Institute of Technology (MIT), Cambridge, MA, USA.
+\begin{biography}[{ }]{Chuchu Fan} (Member, IEEE) received the Ph.D. degree in computer engineering from the Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, Champaign, IL, USA, in 2019.

+She is currently an Associate Professor with the Department of Aeronautics and Astronautics (AeroAstro) and Laboratory for Information and Decision Systems (LIDS), Massachusetts Institute of Technology (MIT).
 Before that, she was a Postdoctoral Researcher with the California Institute of Technology, Pasadena, CA, USA.
-Her group at MIT, REALM, works on using rigorous mathematics, including formal methods, machine learning, and control theory, to design, analyze, and verify safe autonomous systems.
-Dr. Fan is the recipient of the NSF CAREER Award, AFSOR YIP Award, Innovator under 35 by MIT Technology Review, and the ACM Doctoral Dissertation Award. \end{biography}
+Her research group, Realm with MIT, works on using rigorous mathematics, including formal methods, machine learning, and control theory, for the design, analysis, and verification of safe autonomous systems.

+Dr. Fan was the recipient of an NSF CAREER Award, an AFOSR Young Investigator Program Award, an ONR Young Investigator Program Award, and the 2020 ACM Doctoral Dissertation Award. \end{biography}